SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 You can now implement the methods to consume the Microsoft Graph.
 You have two options:

 - Use the **AadHttpClient** client object
-- Use the **MSGraphClient** client object
+- Use the **MSGraphClientV3** client object

 The **AadHttpClient** client object is useful for consuming any REST API.
 You can use it to consume Microsoft Graph or any other third-party (or first-party) REST API.

-The **MSGraphClient** client object can consume the Microsoft Graph only.
+The **MSGraphClientV3** client object can consume the Microsoft Graph only.
 Internally it uses the **AadHttpClient** client object and supports the fluent syntax of the Microsoft Graph SDK.

 ### Using AadHttpClient